The 20 Best Facioscapulohumeral Muscular Dystrophy (FSHD) Doctors in The United States

 Offers Telehealth

-Leo Wang is a Neurologist in Seattle, Washington.
+Leo Wang is a Neurologist practicing medicine in Seattle, Washington.
 Dr. Wang is rated as an Elite provider by MediFind in the treatment of Facioscapulohumeral Muscular Dystrophy (FSHD).
-His top areas of expertise are Facioscapulohumeral Muscular Dystrophy (FSHD), Inclusion Body Myositis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Primary Lateral Sclerosis.
-Dr. Wang is currently accepting new patients.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Facioscapulohumeral Muscular Dystrophy (FSHD), Inclusion Body Myositis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Primary Lateral Sclerosis.

 Elite in Facioscapulohumeral Muscular Dystrophy (FSHD)